intel/graph-compiler/docs/constant_tensors_cache.md

 should be element-wise operations from `linalg`, `arith` or `math` dialects.

 ## 4 Concerns
-1. Two MlirOps with same topology and different constant values need to be compiled individually.
+1. Two MlirOps with same topology and different Type 1 constant values need to be compiled individually.